isadfrn/buy-shoes/README.md

 ## About

-This is a shoes shopping, part of [Rocketseat](https://www.rocketseat.com.br/) Discover challenges.
+This is a shoes shopping landing page.

 ### Status

-Done ✅
+Building 🚧

 ## License